RedHat-UX/red-hat-design-system/docs/foundations/color/accessibility.md

 #### Red text WCAG requirements

 WCAG 2.0 level AA requires a contrast ratio of at least 4.5:1 for normal text and 3:1 for large text.
-WCAG 2.1 requires a contrast ratio of at least 3:1 for graphics and UI components like form input borders.
+WCAG 2.1 requires a contrast ratio of at least 3:1 for graphics and UI elements like form input borders.
 Use the table below to confirm you are using color contrast correctly before using red text.

 The font sizes that are considered normal and large are as follows: